The Naked Jungle: Plot

 Charlton Heston plays Christopher Leiningen, a self-made man who carved a plantation out of the wilderness and then sent for a bride as a helpmate to share his fortune.

 Eleanor Parker plays Joanna Selby Leiningen, who asked by Leiningen's brother to help screen applicants for an arranged marriage, chooses herself as the superior choice.

 William Conrad plays the Commissioner, who warns of the 30-mile-wide swath of marabunta headed in their direction.

-In 1901, Joanna Selby is on her way from New Orleans to a South American cocoa plantation to meet her new husband, who she married by proxy, plantation owner Christopher Leiningen.
+In 1901, Joanna Selby is on her way from New Orleans to a South American cocoa plantation to meet her new husband, whom she married by proxy, plantation owner Christopher Leiningen.
 On a boat up the river to the Leiningen plantation, Joanna meets the local Commissioner, who informs her that he is aware of her circumstances, having stood in for her as the bride during the proxy ceremony.
 When Joanna asks him to tell her about her new husband, the Commissioner responds that in a month's time she will be able to tell him more than he knows now.
 The marriage has been arranged by Leiningen's brother in New Orleans, who had asked Joanna's assistance in screening applications for the arranged marriage.
 Impressed by Christopher Leiningen's characteristics as a strong self-made man, Joanna proposes herself as the choice.
 Joanna is beautiful, independent, and arrives ready to be Christopher's stalwart helpmate.

 On meeting Joanna at her arrival, Christopher is cold and remote, studying her manners and testing her French language, piano skills, and conversational abilities to determine whether she is as portrayed.
 Displaying a flash of anger, Joanna insists that she is exactly as screened.
 Wary that she is too good to be true, Christopher expresses that there must be a reason why she has agreed to become the wife of a stranger.
 Surprised, Joanna responds that she was left a widow with her husband's debts, which his brother already knew.
 Christopher expresses surprise that his brother would have chosen her, knowing his attitude.
 Joanna admits that his brother was hesitant, but she convinced him that she was the superior choice.
 Upset that she is a widow, Christopher expresses disdainfully that all his carefully chosen and valuable possessions are new, nothing previously owned.
 At the piano, Joanna expresses that his is not a first-rate piano; a good piano plays better when it has been played.